GLSPS, LSMMA, WUAA, SPM

 (SPM), Superior Public Museums

-We will be Sponsoring the "Twelfth" Annual S.S.
-Meteor Preservation Project.
-Saturday and Sunday April 29 and 30, 2017
+We will be Sponsoring the "Thirteenth" Annual S.S.
+Meteor Preservation Project, Saturday and Sunday April 29 and 30, 2017.

 This is a very worthy cause and if we don't continue to preserve this one-of-a-kind Whale-back ship, it could be lost forever!